wuyang1002431655/tango_with_django_19/manuscript/chapter1.md

 #Overview
 The aim of this book is to provide you with a practical guide to web development using *Django* and *Python*.
 The book is designed primarily for students, providing a walkthrough of the steps involved in getting a web application up and running with Django.

 This book seeks to complement the [official Django Tutorials](https://docs.djangoproject.com/en/1.9/intro/tutorial01/) and many of the other excellent tutorials available online.
 By putting everything together in one place, this book fills in many of the gaps in the official Django documentation providing an example-based design driven approach to learning the Django framework.
-Furthermore, this book provides an introduction to many of the aspects required to master web application development (e.g. HTML, CSS, Javascript, etc).
+Furthermore, this book provides an introduction to many of the aspects required to master web application development (e.g. HTML, CSS, JavaScript, etc.).

 ##Why Work with this Book?
 **This book will save you time.** On many occasions we've seen clever students get stuck, spending hours trying to fight with Django and other aspects of web development.
 More often than not, the problem was usually because a key piece of information was not provided, or something was not made clear.
 While the occasional blip might set you back 10-15 minutes, sometimes they can take hours to resolve.
 We've tried to remove as many of these hurdles as possible.
 This will mean you can get on with developing your application instead of stumbling along.